juanjoarranz/learn-language-obsidian/README.md

 ### 🔍 Advanced Filtering
 - Filter by any property (target word, source word, Type, Context, Revision)
+- **Type-ahead search** for target and source word filters (real-time filtering as you type)
 - Hierarchical tag expansion (e.g., `#verbe/régulier/1` matches `#verbe`)
 - Locale-aware sorting based on target language
 - Filter state persistence

+### 📝 Embed Dictionary in Notes
+- Use the `learn-dictionary` code block to embed an interactive dictionary directly in any note
+- Full filtering and pagination support within the embedded view
+- Same UI and functionality as the sidebar view
+- Configure initial filters via YAML-like options

 ## Installation